Showing posts with label John Gielgud. Show all posts

 Maurice Ronet as Yvon DeMargeau

 Comedian Steve Martin had a Top-20 hit with his novelty song King Tut; bookstores overflowed with tomes extolling the virtues of Pyramid Power (my college had a pyramid in its courtyard under which students could sit for energy renewal.
-Its acoustic-resistant design ideal for muting the sound of snickers); and everywhere you looked you saw King Tut posters, bumper stickers, T-shirts, and massive reproductions of ancient Egyptian jewelry.
+Its acoustic-resistant design ideal for muting the sound of nearby snickers); and everywhere you looked, you saw King Tut posters, bumper stickers, T-shirts, and massive reproductions of ancient Egyptian jewelry.
 Rare was the home you’d visit which didn't have at least one Egyptian-themed artwork, shelf knickknack, or coffee table book on display.

 In the grip of Egyptomania

-Cher (who never met a fad she didn't like) plays "Hands off my Tuts" while
+Cher (who never met a fad she didn't like) plays "Hands off My Tuts" while

 Steve Martin gets wild & crazy with an Egyptian mummy (w)rap song

 In 1978, thanks largely to Michael Crichton’s slick direction and Geneviève Bujold’s intelligent performance, Coma author Robin Cook’s 1977 bestselling medical-thrillerenjoyed a commercially successful book-to-screen translation.
-The following year, Cook topped the bestseller lists again with Sphinx, another profession-based mystery-thriller with a spunky young heroine at its center, this time set in the fast-paced, never-a-dull-moment world of Egyptology.
+The following year, Cook topped the bestseller lists again with Sphinx, another profession-based mystery-thriller with a spunky young heroine at its center.
+This time, set in the fast-paced, never-a-dull-moment world of Egyptology.
 Right.

 For her trouble, she is thrown down a flight of stairs, imprisoned, chased, terrorized, shot at, assaulted, entombed, bitten by an old woman(!), nearly beheaded, run off the road, and attacked by old bats (the flying type, this time, not the aforementioned little old lady).
-It's action, it's adventure, it's romance...it's Sphinx.
+It's action!
+It's adventure!
+It's romance!...it's Sphinx.

 In a 1922 flashback sequence, Victoria Tennant and James Cossins portray Lady and Lord Carnarvon, the real-life financial backers of the discovery and excavation of Pharaoh Tutankhamun's tomb.
 Ironically, in 1986 Tennant would wed Mr. King Tut himself, Steve Martin.